 To sum up:

 On-premises app analytics should be a key tool in your marketing arsenal.
-But maybe you want to know more about how to optimize the customer journey across web and mobile – because of the complexity of the issue, we’ve only provided an introduction here.
+But maybe you want to know more about how to optimize the customer journey across the web and mobile – because of the complexity of the issue, we’ve only provided an introduction here.
 So if you have any questions, don’t hesitate to drop us a line.
 We’ll be more than happy to fill you in on all the details.

 Discover 30 essential differences between Mixpanel, Flurry Analytics, Google Analytics and Piwik PRO to find out which tool suits your business’s requirements